EmilioRivera0/EmilioRivera0/README.md

 - 📫 How to reach me **emilioriveramacias@gmail.com**

-- ⚡ Fun fact **Linux enthusiast, I run Arch by the way.
+- ⚡ Fun fact **I'm a Linux enthusiast (I run Arch by the way).
 I love working with complex programming languages like C and C++, understanding how things work at low level, using linux as my daily OS and learning new things every day.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">